Nigella sativa

-Nigella sativa (common names, black caraway, black cumin, nigella or kalonji) is an annual flowering plant in the family Ranunculaceae, native to western Asia (Arabia, the Levant, Cyprus, Turkey, Iran and Iraq), and eastern Europe (Bulgaria and Romania).
-It is naturalised over parts of Europe, northern Africa, and east to Myanmar.
-It is used as a spice in various food preparations, especially in Arab and Halal cuisines.
+Nigella sativa (common names, black caraway, black cumin, nigella, charnushka, or kalonji) is an annual flowering plant in the family Ranunculaceae, native to western Asia (the Levant, Cyprus, Turkey, Iran and Iraq), and eastern Europe (Bulgaria and Romania).
+It is used as a spice in various food preparations.

+It is naturalised over parts of Europe, North Africa, and east to Myanmar.

 Etymology

-The genus name Nigella is a diminutive of the Latin niger "black", referring to the seed colour.
+The genus name Nigella is a diminutive of the Latin niger "black", referring to the colour of the seeds.
 The specific epithet sativa means "cultivated".

 Common names

-In food preparation, Nigella sativa and its seeds are variously called black caraway, black seed, black cumin, fennel flower, nigella, nutmeg flower, Roman coriander, or black onion seed.
+In food preparation, Nigella sativa and its seeds are variously called black caraway, black seed, black cumin, charnushka, fennel flower, nigella, nutmeg flower, Roman coriander, or black onion seed.

 Black seed and black caraway may also refer to Elwendia persica, which is also known as Bunium persicum.

+Origin and distribution

+N. sativa is native to a region from eastern Europe (Bulgaria and Romania) to West Asia.
+It has been introduced for cultivation across Europe, Russia, India, and North Africa.

 Description

 N. sativa grows to 20–30 cm tall, with finely divided, linear (but not thread-like) leaves.
-The flowers are delicate, and usually coloured pale blue and white, with five to ten petals.
+The flowers are delicate, and usually pale blue and white, with five to ten petals.
 The fruit is a large and inflated capsule composed of three to seven united follicles, each containing numerous seeds which are used as spice, sometimes as a replacement for Bunium bulbocastanum (also called black cumin).